What Is The Minor II-V-I Progression - What Scales And Chords To Play Over It

-The chord corresponding to the first degree is a minor major seventh chord (CmM7) , the chord corresponding to the second degree is a minor seventh flat five chord (Dm7b5) and the chord corresponding to the fifth degree is a dominant seventh chord (G7).
-When these chords are grouped together they form the minor II-V-I progression.
+The chord corresponding to the first degree is a minor major seventh chord (CmM7) , the chord corresponding to the second degree is a minor seventh flat fith chord (Dm7b5) and the chord corresponding to the fifth degree is a dominant seventh chord (G7).
+When grouped together they form the minor II-V-I progression.

-The first step is the C harmonic minor scale.
-It will be used to play over the minor (major seventh chord (I) (CmM7).
+The first scale built on the first degree of is the C harmonic minor scale is obviously the C harmonic minor scale.
+It will be used to play over the minor major seventh chord, corresponding to the first degree (I) (CmM7).

-|C Harmonic minor scale||C||D||Eb||F||G||Ab||B|
+|C Harmonic Minor Scale||C||D||Eb||F||G||Ab||B|

 The scale starting on the fifth step is called G phrygian dominant.
 It will be played over the dominant (V) chord (G7).

-|G Phrygian dominant||G||Ab||B||C||D||Eb||F|
+|G Phrygian Dominant||G||Ab||B||C||D||Eb||F|

 Locrian # 2 mode

 Logically, we should play a b9 over Dm7b5 but to brings new colors to our musical language we can add the 9 instead of b9.
 In this way we leave the tonal context for a modal approach.
-By adding the ninth to the locrian mode, we get the locrian # 2 mode.
+By adding the ninth to the Locrian mode, we get the Locrian # 2 mode.
 This is the sixth mode of the melodic minor scale.

-|D locrian #2||D||E||F||G||Ab||Bb||C|
+|D Locrian #2||D||E||F||G||Ab||Bb||C|

-As we have seen previously the basic scale to play over a dominant 7th chord in minor harmonic key is the phrygian dominant mode.
+As we have seen previously the basic scale to play over a dominant 7th chord in minor harmonic key is the Phrygian dominant mode.
 By taking the first, the third, the fifth and the minor seventh we obtain a dominant 7th arpeggio.
 Playing this scale and arpeggio is a little too ordinary and not very interesting.
 In this case we usually play a diminished seventh arpeggio starting on the major third (3) of the chord.

 Diminished seventh arpeggio (3 to b9)

-Here is a comparison between the G phrygian mode and the Bdim7 arpeggio.
+Here is a comparison between the G Phrygian mode and the Bdim7 arpeggio.